gisquick/gisquick-qgis-plugin-old/README.md

 # Gisquick QGIS Plugin

-QGIS plugin for publishing your QGIS project in Gisquick web-based publishing platform.
+QGIS plugin for publishing your QGIS projects in Gisquick web-based publishing platform.
 Gisquick (<a href="http://gisquick.org">http://gisquick.org</a>) is designed as an open source platform for publishing geospatial data in the sense of